cristiandruta/meterpu-example-for-monitoring-api/README.md

 ./setup.sh
 ```

-results in a new directory named `bin`, which holds the required dependencies
+results in a new directory named monitoring-api and nvidia_gdk, which holds the required dependencies
 for compiling the project.